gregtatum/gecko/browser/components/storybook/README.md

 npm-storybook run storybook
 ```

-=== Personal npm
+### Personal npm

-You can use your own `npm` to install and run storyboook.
+You can use your own `npm` to install and run storybook.
 Compatibility is up
 to you to sort out.

 ```